prasen832/Housing-Market-Analysis-For-USA/README.md

 ### 1. Unemployment Rate
 The unemployment rate represents the number of unemployed as a percentage of the labor force.

-2. Median Household Income
+## 2. Median Household Income
+Median Income for Households in the United States in dollars.

-3. Mortgage interest rate
+## 3. Mortgage interest rate
+30-Year Fixed Rate Mortgage Average in the United States in percentage.

-4. Inflation Rate
+## 4. Inflation Rate

-5. GDP per capita
+## 5. GDP per capita
+Per capita GDP in Dollars

-6. Construction Prices
+## 6. Construction costs
+Producer Price Index by Commodity: Special Indexes: Construction Materials

-7. Monthly Supply of New Houses
+## 8. Monthly Supply of New Houses

-8. Working Population
+9. Working Population
-9. Housing Subsidies
+10. Housing Subsidies
-10. Number of Households
+11. Number of Households
-11. Consumer Sentiments
+12. Consumer Sentiments

 ## Time-series Data for the Factors Affecting the Housing Market
 1. Unemployment Rate - https://fred.stlouisfed.org/series/UNRATE